-Accounts receivable is due primarily from pass sales in 2021.
+Accounts receivable is due primarily from pass sales and insurance reimbursements in 2022.
 Due from other Governments consists of amounts due from the Federal and State Government and other local entities, including sales and use tax.
-The Authority has recorded no allowance for doubtful accounts at December 31, 2021 and anticipates the collection of all receivables.
+The Authority has recorded no allowance for doubtful accounts at December 31, 2022 and anticipates the collection of all receivables.